microsounds/atelier/readme.md

 Instead, the shell function `sc()` offers an easier to understand macro system for mangling `.sc` spreadsheet files at runtime.
 * `sc` will automatically run any executable sharing the same initial name as the `.sc` file.
 	* _eg. `sheet1.sc` will run `sheet1.sc.1`, `sheet1.scx`, etc. if they exist in the same directory and are executable at runtime._
-* You can write an arbitrarly complex pre-run macro script in any language, so long as it is made aware of it's own filename at runtime.
+* You can write an arbitrarily complex pre-run macro script in any language, so long as it is made aware of it's own filename at runtime.
 	* _Because the `sc` file format is plaintext, you can generate `sc` syntax with just a shell script._

 ### `sc` pre-run macro example